7 Chinese Songs for Kids That Your Inner Child Will Love to Learn

-Apparently this song (inspired by a Russian folktale) is taught to kids so that they’ll learn the value of working together to accomplish a task that no one can do on his or her own.
-But the kids just think it’s a fun song to sing with both repetition and a variety of vocabulary.
+Apparently, this song (inspired by a Russian folktale) is taught to kids so that they’ll learn the value of working together to accomplish a task that can’t be accomplished alone.
+Moral lessons aside, it’s a fun song to sing with both repetition and a variety of vocabulary.

 4. 小兔子乖乖 (Xiǎo Tùzi Guāiguai, “Good Little Bunnies”)

 This song tells a story that young kids love to act out.
 A mother rabbit leaves her children home alone.
 While she’s gone, the big bad wolf comes knocking at the door.
 He pretends to be the mother and asks the bunnies to hurry and open the door ( 把门儿开开 , bǎ mén’er kāikai), but the smart little bunnies recognize him and refuse to open the door since their mother hasn’t returned ( 妈妈没回来 , Māma méi huílái).